RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

 ##Optional additional files:

--   The [[fasta file]]: it is a sequence file for your rna.
+-   The [[fasta file]]: it is a sequence file for your RNA.

--   A [Parameter files to specify Watson/Crick base pairs and strand boundaries](#parameter-files-to-specify-watson/crick-base-pairs-and-strand-boundaries).
-This can specify base pairs that are held together during the run, as well as boundaries between independent chains.
+-   The [[secondary structure file]]: holds the secondary structure for the RNA in dot-parens notation, if known.

 -   Native pdb file, if all-heavy-atom rmsd's are desired.
 Must be in Rosetta's [PDB format for RNA](#File-Format).

 ##How to include these files.

 A sample command line is the following: